 Clutter makes a house look smaller.
 It fills up physical space and it also makes it seem as though there isn’t enough room for storage.
 If the clutter is highly personal (such as a collection of fridge magnets), it can also make it difficult for prospective buyers to imagine themselves living there.
 Channel your inner Marie Kondo and purge.

 Your house should sparkle from top to bottom.
 Clean EVERYTHING, including light fixtures, windows, window coverings, walls, and baseboards.
 Break out an old toothbrush to scrub out corners and grooves.

 Try to imagine yourself as a stranger viewing your own home.
 What would make you feel more welcome?
-Consider removing or rearranging furniture, putting out neutral home accessories, setting the table with your good china, appealing the olfactory senses with natural scents, and setting out fresh flowers and check out reviews of Kic Restoration Inc. And always let in as much natural lighting as possible.
+Consider removing or rearranging furniture, booking a cleaning, putting out neutral home accessories, setting the table with your good china, appealing the olfactory senses with natural scents, and setting out fresh flowers and check out reviews of Kic Restoration Inc. And always let in as much natural lighting as possible.
 When setting things up for a viewing or when taking photos for marketing purposes, turn on every single light.

 Once your house is sparkling clean and looks stunning, it’s time to prepare the marketing materials.

 Marketing your home is, of course, key.
 If no one knows your house is on the market, it will be impossible to sell it.